How to import CSV files

 FieldDescription

-If not set, the type is determined based on the sign of the amount (e.g. -10.00 is considered an output).
+If not set, the type is determined based on the sign of the amount (e.g. “10.00” is considered as income and “-10.00” as expense).
 However, since there are also CSV files that show the type as a separate column and export the amounts without a sign, the type can also be set manually for all transactions to be imported.

 Source CurrencyThe optional source currency field.

-If not set, the globally selected default currency will be used.
+If not set, the currency of the selected default account will be used.

 Target CurrencyThe optional target currency field (for foreign currencies).

-If not set, the globally selected default currency will be used.
+If not set, the currency of the selected default account will be used.

 Exchange RateThe optional exchange rate field (for foreign currencies).